skbarbee/FullstackRoutine/README.md

 ## User Stories
 As a user I want the ability to...
+  - log in
-    - create a daily routine
+  - create daily routines
-	- check off and visibily see that I have done something
+  - check off and visbily see task completed
-	- create weekly routines
+  - show routines individually
-	- add/edit task
+  - add and edit task
-	-have daily affirmation when I look at all my task
+  - sign up
+  - see daily affirmations on the index page

 ## User Stretch
   - have a running log
   - create smaller task from a bigger one
   - see both a daily affirmation and the weather
   - have reminders
+  - don't like your affirmations, randomize a new one

 ## Game Wire Frame